Standards

 12. Interior Systems

-13. Insulation and Vapour Barriers
+13. Insulation and Vapour Retarders

 14. Mechanical and Natural Ventilation Systems

-1.1 The Canadian Association of Home and Property Inspectors (CAHPI) is a not-for-profit association
+1.1 The Canadian Association of Home & Property Inspectors (CAHPI) is a not-for-profit association.
+CAHPI strives to promote excellence within the profession and continual improvement of inspection services to the public.

-It follows that the building may not be in compliance with current building codes, standards and regulations that are applicable at the time of inspection.
 These National Standards of Practice apply to inspections of part or all of a building for the following building types:

-• single-family dwelling, detached, semidetached or row house
+• single-family dwelling, detached, semi-detached or row house

-• multi unit residential building
+• multi-unit residential building

-• residential building held in divided or undivided co ownership
+• residential building held in divided or undivided co-ownership

-• commercial occupancy, as long as the latter use does not exceed 40% of the building's total area, excluding the basement.
+• residential building occupied in part for a residential occupancy and in part for a commercial occupancy, as long as the latter use does not exceed 40% of the building's total area, excluding the basement.

 2.2 THE INSPECTOR SHALL: